xild/halp/README.md

  The csv should be delimited with a semilon `;` and must have the following structure, without a header.

- 1.column - The date in ISO format (e.g. 2016-12-01)
+ 1. Column - The date in ISO format (e.g. 2016-12-01)

- 2.column -  The Payee name
+ 2. Column -  The Payee name

- 3.column - The category (not used yet)
+ 3. Column - The category (not used yet)

- 4.column - The transaction amount
+ 4. Column - The transaction amount

  |  |  |   |  |
 |---|---|---|---|